Irish elk: Extinction

-While the range of the taxon was dramatically reduced after the Pleistocene-Holocene transition, it managed to survive into the early Northgrippian in the central part of its range within European Russia and Siberia, in a belt extending from Maloarchangelsk in the East to Preobrazhenka in the west.
+By the early Holocene, the range of the species had been dramatically reduced, with the youngest records in the eastern part of its range near Lake Baikal dating to around 10,700–10,400 years Before Present (BP), surviving latest in central part of its range within European Russia and Western Siberia.
 It is suggested that extinction was contributed to by further climatic changes transforming preferred open habitat into uninhabitable dense forest.
+The final dates of Irish elk in western Russia roughly coincide with the earliest, scattered presence of Neolithic people in the region.
 The final demise may have been caused by several factors both on a continental and regional scale, including climate change and hunting.
+The youngest dates in this region from Kamyshlov in Western Siberia and Maloarkhangelsk, Oryol Oblast In European Russia date to around 7,700-7,600 years ago, and it is suggested that it likely became extinct shortly after this time.
 Lister and Stewart concluded in a study of the extinction of the Irish elk that "it seems clear that environmental factors, cumulatively over thousands of years, reduced giant deer populations to a highly vulnerable state.
 In this situation, even relatively low-level hunting by small human populations could have contributed to its extinction."

-The most recent (uncalibrated) radiocarbon dates for M. giganteus remains are 4912-4846 BCE in Maloarchangelsk and 4901-4831 BCE in Kamyshlov, Russia.